ammarameenn/Object-Detection/README.md

 Object Detection = Image classification + Object localization.

 There have been many popular approaches for detecting objects.
 Amongst them, the popular ones which I am implementing are the Region proposal approach and regression approach.
+# Regression-Based Model: YOLO
+YOLO is a state-of-the-art, object detection algorithm.
+YOLO is an abbreviation for the term ‘You Only Look Once’ Joseph Redmon was the one who created it[11].
+The speed without much precision comprises is the major benefit over other designs.
+In comparison to R-CNN and other models, the YOLO family models learn relatively generic representations of the object quickly[1].
+By interpreting object detection as a single regression problem that spatially separates bounding boxes and associated class probabilities, YOLO avoids the need for complicated pipelines.
+YOLO directly optimizes detection performance while training on complete photos[2].
+It offers a single neural network that, in a single assessment, predicts bounding boxes and class probabilities from the entire image.